-Façade Engineering Award of Excellence: Lakhta Center, St. Petersburg
+Façade Engineering Award Winner: Lakhta Center, St. Petersburg

 Director Project Management - Executive